Skip to main content

 What is a message?

-A message is a packet of data sent between actors (users, applications, smart contracts).
+A message is a packet of data exchanged between actors (users, applications, or smart contracts).
 It typically contains information instructing the receiver on what action to perform, such as updating storage or sending a new message.

 Working with this type of communication is reminiscent of launching a satellite into space.
-We know the message we've formed, but after its launch, it is necessary to conduct separate observation to find out what results we will obtain.
+While we know the message we've created, observation after launch is required to determine the outcome.

 What is a Transaction?